 Continuing the pregnancy & keeping the baby

-If you would like to keep the baby, you should make an appointment with your doctor as soon as you can to get the care you need.
+If you would like to keep the baby, you should make an appointment with your doctor as soon as you can to get the maternity care and support you need, This may include starting prenatal vitamins and folic acid.
 They will then book you into the local midwifery care service.
 If you’re not registered with a GP, you can find your nearest clinic.

 Adoption is a choice for those who don’t want to bring up the baby themselves but don’t want an abortion.
 In this situation, women continue with the pregnancy and give birth normally.
 Once the adoption is complete, they won’t look after the baby or have legal rights or responsibilities.